imamrb/JS-Fundamentals/README.md

-# Learn JavaScript
+# JavaScript

-### The reposity contains some excercises and resources focusing on the core concepts of JavaScript a.k.a [ECMAScript](https://www.ecma-international.org/ecma-262/)
+The reposity contains excercises and resources focusing on the core concepts of [JavaScript a.k.a ECMAScript](https://www.ecma-international.org/ecma-262/)

-I have done the excercises for learning JavaScript.

 ## Resources
-I have found the following resources helpful when learning JavaScript.

 ### Tutorials